molgenis/molgenis.org/public/documentation/guide-explore.md

 ![Dataexplorer charts box plot](/res/images/dataexplorer/boxplot.png?raw=true, "dataexplorer/boxplot")

 # Reports
-The reports functionality is made for overriding the default instance view or to add a instances tab in the Data-explorer.
-Overriding the views or adding a tab is possible by creating a new FreemarkerTemplate entity with the right name convention.
+The reports functionality is made for overriding the default instance view or to add an instances tab in the Data-explorer.
+Overriding the views or adding a tab is possible by creating a new `FreemarkerTemplate` entity with the right name convention.
 In this short tutorial I will show you how to achieve this.

 There are two ways to create your own reports: